 Tried a different camera app.
 Same thing.

 That moment?
 Pure panic.
-My phone camera wasn't working, and I was about to miss recording one of the biggest family events of the year.
+My phone camera wouldn’t open, and I was about to miss recording one of the biggest family events of the year.

 Turns out, I'm not alone.
-Phone camera issues are incredibly common.
-And most of the time, they're fixable without going to a repair shop or buying a new phone.
+Smartphone camera problems are super common.
+And most of the time, they’re remedies that won’t require a trip to a repair shop or the purchase of a new phone.

 Why Your Phone Camera Stops Working

-Before I started randomly trying fixes, I wanted to understand why this happens.
-Knowing the cause helps you pick the right solution.
+I wanted to know why this happens before I started trying to fix it at random.
+Knowing the cause helps you find the best solution.

 Cache Corruption